gmail unsubscribeemail managementproductivity

 • Never try to unsubscribe from obvious spam

-• Block sender with Gmail filter
+• Block the sender with a Gmail filter

 The risk: Clicking unsubscribe tells the sender: